intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

 ## Transposing downward

-Any positive integer implies a transposition upward, but a negative integer can be used to transpose downward.
+Any positive integer implies a transposition upward, so a negative integer is used to transpose downward.
 For example, perform the following transposition:

 T<sub>-3</sub>(4,5,7,t)